-If you can tear yourself away from the fondue, these little-known gems are a must-see!
+If you can tear yourself away from the fondue and hot chocolate, these little-known gems are a must-see!

 Zurich often conjures up images of banking giants and big dollar signs (hell, even chips are expensive!).
 And like most European cities, Zurich is a nice blend of old and new.

 But it goes without saying the last building you would associate with beauty is a police station and compared to the bright spire of Fraumunster, Zurich’s cop shop is far from the most eye-catching architecture along the Limmat.

 However, it’s entry hall is something else entirely.
 Its domed ceilings are a field of red and orange florals.

 Painted by Swiss artist Augusto Giacometti in the early 1900s, it has been nicknamed by locals as ‘the hall of tiny flowers’.

 It is technically forbidden to photograph the fresco so, naturally, there are many images online (which you can see here).

 However, I’ll admit I was too much of a chicken to blatantly flout the rules in a building full of coppers.
 While Giacometti’s Hall is nice, I didn’t want to be seeing it from the other side!